dsc-courses/dsc106-2025-sp/labs/lab07/index.md

 ## Submission

-To get checked off for the lab, please record a 2 minute video in mp4 format with the following components:
+To get checked off for the lab, please record a 1 minute video in mp4 format with the following components **in the following order**:

 1. Present your Mapbox visualization.
 2. Show yourself interacting with your map visualizations with ALL features and functionalities this lab delineates.
 3. Share the most interesting thing you learned from this lab.

-**Videos longer than 2 minutes will be trimmed to 2 minutes before we grade, so make sure your video is 2 minutes or less.**
+**Videos longer than 1 minute will be trimmed to 1 minute before we grade, so make sure your video is 1 minute or less.**

 ## What will we make?